seancrowe/GraFxJourney_PublisherIntro/03_Integration_Workflow/README.md

 Server running on port 3000
 ```

 If you go to `http://localhost:3000` in a browser you will get a message "No login page found".

+Don't forget to `ctrl` + `c` to terminate the node process before moving onto the next section.

 <br/>